“We are tired. We as in Black people.

 We google information about the teachers and district to make sure there aren’t too many reports of racism.

-So many things people take for granted, we have to think two and three times before doing.
+So many things people take for granted, we have to think two or three times before doing them.

 Visiting a state park?
 Oh, awesome, are there any other Black people present?
 I need to know I’ll be safe.